williamw520/javadochelp/README.md

 Next add the following to your .emacs startup file.

     (require 'javadoc-help)

-Assign the commands to some keys in your .emacs file.
-Examples below assign a set of keys to the javadoc-help functions.
+Assign the commands to two keys in your .emacs file.
+Example here assigns the two keys to the two user callable functions.

     (global-set-key [(f1)]          'javadoc-lookup)  ; F1 to lookup term on the configured Javadocs.
     (global-set-key [(meta f1)]     'javadoc-help)    ; meta-F1 to bring up the Javadoc-help menu to set up Javadocs.